How to create a spiritual practice that’s right for you

 - Playing music

-- Mindfulness (e.g., observing your body, breath, thoughts, feelings without judgment)
+- Mindfulness exercises (e.g., observing your body, breath, thoughts, feelings without judgment)

 - Using angel cards, tarot cards, pendulums, or other divination tools